Ayushs57139/Shiksha-Clone/README.md

 - Colleges by Location: `/api/colleges/location/:city`
 - Trigger Scraper: `/api/scrape`

-See the README.md in the shiksha-scraper directory for more details.
+See the README.md in the diksha-scraper directory for more details.

 ## Technologies Used